wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 ### Impoortant notes:

-- Some function requires `createSetPosition(x, y)`.
+- <del>Some function requires `createSetPosition(x, y)`.
 Currently this is only available in beta version, flagged by the constant `CreateSetPositionEnabled`.
-In master branch this is set to `false` and `createSetPosition(x, y)` is not imported to avoid error, while in dev branch this is set to `true`.
+In master branch this is set to `false` and `createSetPosition(x, y)` is not imported to avoid error, while in dev branch this is set to `true`.</del>

 - Without exceptions, directions are based on north and use radian input and output, clockwise(sun salt direction) being positive, anticlockwise(moon salt direction) being negative.
 Only `derotateToAngle()` uses degree input, this is because `.angle` of points is in degrees.